joshbrew/threadop/README.md

 Pure (~250 line unminified) implementation of a Web Worker thread operation helper.
 For use in browser or with the web worker library in Nodejs

-Create multithreaded pipelines in a single script file with a clear, minimal workflow.
+Create multithreaded pipelines (with esm imports) in a single script file with a clear, minimal workflow.

 - Instantiate a thread from a function that simple expects the event.data from the message
 - One-off or repeat use with cleanup.